 What I offer

-Whether I am providing relationship coaching, counseling, consultation or presenting workshops, I offer a nonjudgmental, professional, and down-to-earth style that is layered with warmth, respect, and compassion; as well as an awareness of my white-body, class and able-bodied privileges.
-I am also informed by decades of diverse training and direct service experiences.
+Whether I am providing relationship coaching, counseling, consultation or presenting workshops, I offer a nonjudgmental, professional, and down-to-earth style that is layered with warmth, respect, and compassion.
+I approach my work from a holistic backdrop that takes into account the impacts of cultural and systematic oppression, injustice and trauma and the healing and unifying nature of connection with community and self.
+I am informed by decades of diverse training and direct service experiences.

 Being self-employed provides me the opportunity to actively intertwine three of my passions:

 - The privilege to work directly with people who want to make personal or professional changes using coaching or counseling.

 - To engage with many different people by offering workshops and trainings and professional consultation on such topics as professional ethics around burnout, vicarious trauma, and compassion fatigue; white professionals working with people of color; professional and personal self-care for mental health, social service, medical and education professionals; radical self-care, healing justice and oppression fatigue for social justice activists and community organizers; and fostering healthy LGBTQ+ relationships.

 - To actively volunteer in my communities.
 For example, I am the chair of the MN LGBTQ+ Therapists Network, past chair of the MN Coalition of Sexual Assault Services, past chair of the Seward Child Care Center, and a past Board Member of MN Women in Psychology.

 I firmly believe that the personal is the professional is the political.
 I adhere to a fundamental consciousness for how the layers of cultural and systematic oppression and trauma influence personal, interpersonal and community health.
 And, conversely, how healing, empowerment, wellness and wellbeing are nurtured by human connection that is grounded in humanity, justice and equity.
 I hold this framework as the backdrop to the work that I do and the life that I live.